abiosoft/caddyserver.com/public/blog/caddy_and_owncloud.md

 Caddyfile
 ---------

 I made the following Caddyfile together with *mholt* and *dprandzioch*.
-The config contains everything you need for hosting OwnCloud server and also supports the desktop and mobile clients.
+The config contains everything you need for hosting ownCloud server and also supports the desktop and mobile clients.

     my-owncloud-site.com {